Looking Closely at the Growth Curve for L Brands Inc. (LB)

-L Brands Inc. (NYSE:LB) went down by -2.99% from its latest closing price compared to the recent 1-year high of $64.12.
-The company’s stock price has collected -0.42% of loss in the last five trading sessions.
-MarketWatch.com reported 8 hours ago that Victoria’s Secret parent raises guidance again, and analysts think the stock could go even higher
+L Brands Inc. (NYSE:LB) went down by -0.06% from its latest closing price compared to the recent 1-year high of $64.12.
+The company’s stock price has collected 0.26% of gains in the last five trading sessions.
+MarketWatch.com reported on 03/30/21 that Victoria’s Secret parent raises guidance again, and analysts think the stock could go even higher

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.